mapbox/mapbox-geostats/README.md

 Usage
   mapbox-geostats <input> <options>

-  Output is logged to the console as a JSON string.
+  Output is logged to the console as a JSON string or written into mbtiles when using --into-md option.

 Options
   --attributes, -a Specify attributes to analyze.
 The provided value
                    will be parsed as an array, split on commas.
+  --force-all-attributes, -f Include values of these attributes: id,
+                             name, name1, name2, name_en, name_de,
+                             originalid, adm0_l, amd0_r, disputed_name,
+                             ref, fid, uuid.
+  --tile-stats-values-limit Limit the number of unique attribute values to
+                            report.
+Default: 50.
+If exceeded, show min and max instead.
+  --into-md Insert generated tilestats into mbtiles metadata table.
+Fail
+            when tilestats already exist.
+Output is empty on success.

 Example
   mapbox-geostats population-centers.geojson --attributes name,pop > output.json